Child struggling with phonics? Here's how you can help

 help your child with phonics

-Many children with additional needs, especially those with speech, language and communication needs struggle to use phonic skills as part of learning to read.
-Here are some top tips on how to help your child who is struggling with phonics at home.
+Many children with additional needs, especially those with speech, language and communication needs, struggle to use phonic skills as part of learning to read.

 These ideas can be adapted for the non-speaking learner by using objects and pictures to indicate a response.